SOURDOUGH STARTER EXPERIMENT:

 Stirring the Active Starter:

-Stirring your sourdough starter every 12 hours is crucial for several reasons:
+If not feeding your new starter every 12 hours, it’s importat to stirring your low carb sourdough starter every 12 hours is crucial for several reasons:

 - It evenly distributes fresh nutrients and oxygen throughout the starter, preventing separation and clumping, breakingup gluten strands.